let's tackle the big question of WHERE

 All you have to do is pay for my plane ticket, and we can do your session in Santorini, Greece, Cabo, Mexico, Portland, Oregon, Portland Maine -- like, the world is your oyster, man!

-You do not need to have my permission to choose any city in the United States,
+You do not need to have my permission to choose any city in the United States.
+You just need to contact me before renting to make sure I can make it on that date.

 *Tip: Be aware that not every location will like that you're doing a photo shoot in their space, so its up to you to make sure it's okay with the owner or management of the property.